jywu20/Notes/Computer Science/HPC/overview.md

 An *operation system (OS)* makes things easier for writing programs.
 It registers all drivers during initialization and also manages the page table for the virtual memory mechanism.
+The registered drivers handle the interrupts caused by we trying to talk to the computer by typing, moving the mouse, touching the screen, etc., and that's how we are able to talk to the computer.
+The OS also helps launch hosted programs and manages the memory space in an appropriate way so that the programs feel as if they are running in independent machines, and our mental model when designing a hosted program that just implements some algorithms can just be a RAM.
+When a hosted program indeed needs to talk to peripheral devices, it does system calls (often sealed into standard libraries), which again are just interrupts handled by the OS.

+## BIOS and bootstrap

+What is discussed above is how a computer works when it has already been started.
+But this doesn't answer the question how a computer is started, which is quite non-trivial, considering that so many things rely on the OS, which however is stored in the hard drive and not in the memory when a computer is about to start.
+The BIOS is responsible to load things into the memory and let CPU run them so that the computer can start.

 ## Co-evolution of computer architecture and programming models